FlorentLM/mokap/README.md

 Mokap is an easy to use multi-camera acquisition software developed for animal behaviour recording using hardware-triggered (synchronised) machine vision cameras.

+### Features
+* Cross platform (Linux, Windows, macOS)
+* Supports synchronised cameras (only using a Raspberry Pi for now, but other modes will come soon)
+* Supports encoding to individual frames or straight to video (with or without GPU encoding)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>